-This British staple is a classic for a reason – senior food editor Barney reckons that leftover lamb makes the best shepherd’s pies.
-‘Just pulse the cooked meat in a food processor until chopped into small pieces then pour into a large oven proof dish with some leftover gravy.
-Mix well, top with mash and bake in the oven - how shepherd's pie should be!’
+This British staple is a classic for a reason – we reckon that leftover lamb makes the best shepherd’s pies.
+Just pulse the cooked meat in a food processor until chopped into small pieces, then pour into a large ovenproof dish with some leftover gravy.
+Mix well, top with mash and bake in the oven.

 If you’re looking for something a bit more portable than a pie, wrapping your leftovers into a pastry parcel makes a perfect on-the-go meal.
 Pop in any leftover mashed potatoes and use ready-made puff pastry for an even speedier supper.

 When’s a pastry not a pastry?
 When it’s made with bread!
 This savoury Turkish dish is stuffed with feta cheese, raisins and toasted pine nuts, and served with a tangy tomato dip.
-Rather than frying the lamb, add your leftover meat to the filling, and stir well before spooning onto the rolled out dough.
+Rather than frying the lamb, add your leftover meat to the filling and stir well before spooning onto the rolled out dough.

-Barney loves using slices of lamb in a kebab-style supper: 'If you can get hold of shawarma seasoning (or make your own using a blend of paprika, cumin, allspice, turmeric, cinnamon, cayenne, black pepper and garlic) this is great sprinkled on leftover reheated lamb.
-Serve in pitta and add all your favourite kebab shop trimmings.'
-If you’re feeling inspired, try stirring some harissa through shop-bought houmous, then follow step 2 of this spicy flatbread recipe.
+We love using slices of lamb in a kebab-style supper.
+If you can get hold of shawarma seasoning (or make your own, using a blend of paprika, cumin, allspice, turmeric, cinnamon, cayenne, black pepper and garlic), it’s great sprinkled on reheated leftover lamb.
+Serve in pitta bread and add all your favourite kebab shop trimmings.
+If you’re feeling inspired, try stirring harissa through shop-bought hummus, then follow step two of this spicy flatbread recipe.

 Need a hand purchasing or preparing your lamb?
 Save some cash with our guide to buying cheap cuts of lamb, or watch our video guides to learn how to prepare a leg of lamb and how to butterfly a leg of lamb.